epxlabs/site-gen/resources/partials/blog-posts/2016-11-08-serverless-demo.markdown

 # The Serverless Framework: A Demo
 ##### By Alex Martin

-Today, I'm going to walk you through a great demo to help you understand the basis of the serverless framework.
+Today, I'm going to walk you through a great demo to help you understand the basic setup of a serverless project using the serverless framework.
 Special thanks to [this repo](https://github.com/serverless/serverless)  for being such a great resource.

-First, a brief introduction to the four basic parts of the serverless framework:
+First, a brief introduction to the four foundational parts of the serverless framework as of 1.0:

 **Functions** are independent units of employment, code used to perform individual tasks like saving a user to the database or processing a file.